cloudfoundry/cf-networking-release/src/example-apps/eureka/README.md

 This causes the backend instance to report its own address as the internal container-network address and port (not the external, NAT'ed address that the router uses to reach it).

+Note that Diego always assigns $PORT to 8080 (see [doc](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html#http-vs-tcp-routes)), making it possible for application developers to predict this port, and assign it statically in the backend network policies.

 The `backend` reaches the registry at the public address `registry.bosh-lite.com`.
 The `zuul-proxy` is also configured to look up